Frequently Asked Questions

 Is photography allowed in the park?

 Yes, for personal purposes.
 You and your camera equipment must stay completely on the trail at all times.
 However, if you are filming for commercial purposes, you will need a permit.

-Local tour companies bring groups to Muir Woods on a daily basis.
-Most tours originate in downtown San Francisco or Fishermans' Warf, and include time a Sausalito.
+Local tour companies bring groups to Muir Woods from San Francisco on a daily basis.

 Do I need reservations?